 Mt.
 Vernon, Ohio is a typical small midwestern town.
 It’s located about an hour northeast of Columbus, Ohio, and has 17,000 residents and a small college.
 The town is practically an American archetype: it was named after George Washington’s Virginia estate, and was once home to folk hero Johnny Appleseed.

 But Mt.
 Vernon could soon become famous — or infamous — for something other than being a perfect example of Small Town, USA.

 The Mt.
-Vernon City Council is considering an ordinance that would ban sales of vapor products to those under 21 while allowing those same young adults to continue buying cigarettes.
+Vernon City Council is considering an ordinance that would ban sales of e-cigarette products to those under 21 while allowing those same young adults to continue buying cigarettes.
 Yes, you heard that right — this is a Vapor 21 law.
-The ordinance also includes vaping in all of the city’s public and indoor smoking restrictions.
+The ordinance also includes using any kind of vape pen or e-cig in all of the city’s public and indoor smoking restrictions.

 Hundreds of cities (and six states) have adopted Tobacco 21 laws in recent years.
 The laws typically restrict the sales of cigarettes — and usually smokeless tobacco and vaping products too — to those 21 and older.
 But no other city has passed a law that encourages 18-year-olds to choose combustible tobacco over vaping.